jcordtz/a_data_platform/README.md

 In this case you protect your *data* with an encryption key and only the people within the Dictionary of this data storage will be able to use the key.
 This key could be held in an Azure Key Vault.

+> [!NOTE]
-**NOTE**: This is not a valid GDPR “protection” mechanism because it “only” protects the access to the data, not the usage of the data.
+> This is not a valid GDPR “protection” mechanism because it “only” protects the access to the data, not the usage of the data.

 #### “No relations” *datasets*